balazsbotond/urlcat/README.md

 }
 ~~~

 Such a simple task and yet very hard to read and tedious to write!
-This is what lead to creation of this tiny library:
+This is where this tiny library can help you:

 ~~~js
 const API_URL = 'https://api.example.com/';